ZhiXuanZhong/refine/documentation/docs/guides-concepts/multi-tenancy/index.md

 ## Implementing Multitenancy in Refine

 While there are many ways to implement multi tenant features, we'll implement a route based approach in the following sections.
-While your m implementation may differ, the concepts will be similar and the approach will be tweakable to your needs.
+While your implementation may differ, the concepts will be similar and the approach will be tweakable to your needs.

 ### Configuring Multi-tenant Routes